gcalvoCR/remote-desktop-winappdriver/README.md

 ## 2. Start the server (WinAppDriver)

 - Open up a new CMD.
-- Navigate to the installation directory of the WinAppDriver.exe *Usually (C:\Program Files (x86)\Windows Application Driver)*
+- Navigate to the installation directory of the WinAppDriver.exe,
+    *usually (C:\Program Files (x86)\Windows Application Driver)*
 - Type *WinAppDriver.exe* on the CMD.
-- Make sure the server starts, The CMD should say *Windows Application Driver listening for requests at: http://127.0.0.1:4723/*.
+- Make sure the server starts, The CMD should say **Windows Application Driver listening for requests at: http://127.0.0.1:4723/**.

 ## 3. Run the tests